-Xenia Dolovova, Waste Reduction Project Manager, supports the core mission of Zero Waste Washington facilitating waste reduction efforts, including community-based projects and statewide policy projects.
-Before moving to Seattle and joining ZWW, she lived in Abu Dhabi and managed projects in a start-up environment.
-She has 9+ years of experience in Business and Marketing, holding an MBA degree from Paris Business School and a PMP Certificate.
-Xenia first dived into environmental issues in a course of her MBA thesis and focused on a subject of Climate Change and Renewables.
+Xenia Dolovova, Waste Reduction Project Manager, plans and facilitates Zero Waste Washington waste reduction efforts, including community-based projects and statewide policy projects.
+Before moving to Seattle and joining ZWW, she lived in Abu Dhabi where she managed projects in a start-up environment.
+Originally from Moldova, she has 9+ years of experience in business and marketing, holding an MBA degree from Paris Business School and a PMP Certificate.
 Right before moving to the US she made a decision to pivot her career into Sustainability and Waste Management.
 She leads Zero Waste Washington’s Fix-It Fair program and Repair Economy movement, Organics management research, Phthalates research, Zero Waste Hackathon, Litter Assessment project, and organizational communication efforts.
 (Contact: xenia[at]zerowastewashington[dot]org)

 Heather Trim, Executive Director, joined Zero Waste Washington in 2016.
 Prior to Zero Waste Washington, Heather has been active in zero waste issues, including helping lead the Seattle bag campaign and helping get the ban on styrofoam serviceware products passed.
 Previously, Heather was Director of Science and Policy at Futurewise, focusing on habitat, shoreline, stormwater and other issues related to landuse.
 Before that, she worked on similar issues and including toxic pollution and plastics.
 Heather earned a BS in geology from Yale University and a PhD from UCLA in geochemistry (Contact: firstname.lastname@example.org or 206-441-1790)